sleep-written/bleed-believer/core/README.md

 - [@bleed-believer/command](https://www.npmjs.com/package/@bleed-believer/command): A module for resolve terminal arguments.

 ## Roadmap
-- [ ] Implement the explor injection mechanism.
+- ✅ Implement the exports injection mechanism.
-- [ ] Create more modules to use.
+- 🟦 Create more modules to use.